rizwan141/KUBERNETES/kubeadm/README.md

 ![6207e6aecfdf23a19cfa8759_gDzhpEV](https://user-images.githubusercontent.com/103893307/205305344-fd2121c1-9d83-4033-b84e-c0b548b8bd69.png)

 #### 5. Configuring Cgroup Driver
-For the ```kubelet``` process to work correctly, its [cgroup driver](https://www.containiq.com/post/kubeadm#:~:text=work%20correctly%2C%20its-,cgroup%20driver,-needs%20to%20match) needs to match the one used by Docker.
+For the ```kubelet``` process to work correctly, its
+<a href="https://kubernetes.io/docs/setup/production-environment/container-runtimes/">cgroup driver</a> needs to match the one used by Docker.

 To do this, you can adjust the Docker configuration using the following command on each node:
 ```